Juniper/contrail-controller/specs/analytics-rbac.md

                 suffixes: null
           }

+* Alarms

+  Alarms are binned based on alarm-key (same as object type e.g. Virtual-network ) and uve-key.
+As mentioned in previous section, there is already a list of non-global UVEs.
+This list is used as a filter (tablefilt) for non-admin users.
+For every non-global UVE type, get list of permitted uves from ApiServer.
+Now, for every alarm, dsplay if uve-key is in permitted uves.
+  Discard all other alarms

+* Alarm/uve-stream

+  As mentioned in previous section, there is a list of object-log types which are supported for non-admin users.
+This list is passed as ‘tablefilt’ to UveStreamer.
+In addition, ContrailConfig structure (which has details of owner and all the domains/tenants with which that UVE is shared) is checked in every UVE to check whether the user has 'read' permissions.

 # 5. Performance and scaling impact
 ## 5.1 API and control plane
 API server will have to make additional calls per invocation of obj_perms